may-py/may-py/README.md

 ## About me
-I'm not a coder; I'm a finance professional.
+I'm not a programmer; I'm a finance professional.
 I began my programming adventure in early 2019 using Python in order to improve my financial data analysis skills.
 After studying the fundamentals of Python, I realized that I needed to understand webframeworks and began with Django.
 To be Data Scientist and Machine Learning enthusiast.

 Currently, I am employed as a Finance Professional, and I have a 11-year history in financial reporting.